google/clasp/docs/typescript.md

 # TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a typed superset of JavaScript that can compile to plain Apps Script.
-Using TypeScript with your `clasp` project can allow you to use TypeScript features such as:
+Using TypeScript with your `clasp` project allows you to use features such as:

 - Arrow functions
 - Optional structural typing
 - Classes